claytondukes/codeiumSPR/README.md

-# Windsurf Chat Log Parser
+# codeiumSPR

+Because AI Assistants Shouldn't Have Goldfish Memory

-A specialized tool for optimizing chat history context in Windsurf, the world's first agentic IDE.
+A specialized tool for optimizing chat history context in Windsurf IDE.

 This tool processes chat logs into a Semantic Parsing Record (SPR) format, enabling better context retention and understanding across coding sessions.

+`<not_really_an_ad>`

+## Hey Kids!

+Ever had your AI coding assistant forget what you were working on faster than you forget your keys?
+Say hello to codeiumSPR :)

+Using my super-duper-not-a-pooper-scooper Semantic Parsing Record (SPR) script, you can:

+- Bring the agent up to speed quicker than your cat knocking stuff off tables (unlike your ex)
+- Keep context around longer than your New Year's resolutions
+- Parse chat histories smoother than your pickup lines

+But wait, there's more!
+Act now and you'll get:

+- A new session that doesn't ask "wait, what were we doing again?"
+- A context window larger than your grandma's bumbum
+- Error tracking better than your excuses for missed deadlines

+P.S.
+Side effects may include: actually finishing your projects, fewer face-palm moments, a suspicious amount of productive coding sessions, explosive diarrhea, nausea, headaches, spontaneous combustion, and an inexplicable urge to high-five your rubber duck.

+P.P.S.
+No goldfish were harmed in the making of this neat little script.
+They just helped with the memory testing. 🐠

 ## Features

 - Semantic parsing of chat histories
-- Intelligent context extraction
 - Problem and solution linking
 - State change tracking
 - Dependency analysis